rse/audio-node-suite/README.md

   `bypass()` method for temporarily bypassing the effect of the underlying `AudioNode` instances.

+- `AudioNodeNoise`: this is a white or pink noise generator which can be used for testing purposes.

 - `AudioNodeGain`, `AudioNodeCompressor`, `AudioNodeLimiter`: these are just convenient wrappers for the regular functionality provided by the Web Audio API `GainNode` and `DynamicsCompressorNode` classes, providing the `bypass()` functionality and some opinionated parameter defaults.

-- `AudioNodeEqualizer`: this is based on the Web Audio API `BiquadFilterNode` class and provides a convenient multi-band parametric equalizer `AudioNode`.
+- `AudioNodeEqualizer`: this is based on the Web Audio API `BiquadFilterNode` class and provides a convenient parametric multi-band equalizer `AudioNode`.

 - `AudioNodeMeter`: this is based on the Web Audio API `AnalyzerNode` class and continuously tracks and measures the overall volume in decibel of the audio stream.
-It is also the internal base building block for the `AudioNodeGate` and `AudioNodeSpectrum` classes.
+It is also the internal base building block for the `AudioNodeGate`, `AudioNodeAmplitude` and `AudioNodeSpectrum` classes.

 - `AudioNodeGate`: this is based on the Web Audio API `GainNode` class and measures the volume in decibel of the audio stream and drains the volume if it drops below a certain decibel threshold.
 It is intended to act as a Noise Gate.

+- `AudioNodeAmplitude`: this is based on `AudioNodeMeter` and hence the Web Audio API `AnalyzerNode` class to analyze the volume level of the audio stream and continuously render it into a `Canvas` element in the DOM.

 - `AudioNodeSpectrum`: this is based on `AudioNodeMeter` and hence the Web Audio API `AnalyzerNode` class to analyze the